24 Apr Social connections improve health

 Louise Hawkley, a senior research scientist at the University of Chicago and psychologist discusses the effect of isolation on aging adults.
 She states that “older adults have become so marginalized and made to feel as though they are no longer productive members of society, which is lonely-making in and of itself.
-For society to be healthy, we have to find ways to include all segments of the population, and many of these intergenerational housing programs seem to be doing a lot in terms of dispelling myths about old age and helping older individuals feel like they are important and valued members of society again.”
+That said, for society to be healthy we must find ways to include all segments of the population.
+Many of the intergenerational housing programs are doing a lot to dispell the myths about old age in addition to helping older individuals feel like they are important and valued members of society again.”

 Several benefits are found when people feel and participate in connection with others.

 - improved body mass index

 - cancer survival

 - improved control of diabetes as well as blood sugars

 What this means is that the upside of feeling connected with another being is that you are positioning your body to heal by tolerating stress.
 According to Emma Seppala, Science Director at Stanford and Author of The Happiness Track we can even build our immunity by staying socially connected.

 Staying connected during a time of social distancing